Read all about City Loft, plus see 28 real homes that use it!

 City Loft Laundry Rooms

 Okay, first, I just have to say… what a laundry room!
-This room just might be the dream design.
+This room from One Kin Design just might be the dream design.
 For its part, City Loft reads as a soft off-white which helps keep the room light and bright without feeling like a hospital corridor.

 With such bright natural light, any brighter color would be almost painful to look at.
-City Loft is a wonderful choice that reads as off-white on most of the wall but slightly greige near the top in the shadows.
+City Loft is a wonderful choice in this space from Melissa Roberts Interiors that reads as off-white on most of the wall but slightly greige near the top in the shadows.

 Other Spaces in CW City Loft